-Flagship Event: Netherlands-EU Economic Dialogue (NEED) 2026
+Flagship event: Netherlands-EU Economic Dialogue (NEED) 2026

 Navigating Business Climates & Foreign Investments

-June 2, 2026 | Amsterdam
+November, 2026 | Amsterdam

 The global economy is under pressure amid rising uncertainties, while cross-border investments and mutual dependencies run deep.
 For multinationals, the ability to seize opportunities and anticipate risks is becoming increasingly relevant.